-Rebecca A. Willow, EdD, Associate Professor, CACREP Coordinator, holds a doctoral degree in Counselor Education and Supervision from Duquesne University, 2003, a master's degree in Counseling-Secondary School Guidance from Edinboro University, 1996 and a degree in College Student Personnel from Bowling Green State University, 1989.
+Rebecca A. Willow, EdD, Associate Professor, Program Director, holds a doctoral degree in Counselor Education and Supervision from Duquesne University, 2003, a master's degree in Counseling-Secondary School Guidance from Edinboro University, 1996 and a degree in College Student Personnel from Bowling Green State University, 1989.
 Dr. Willow is a Licensed Professional Counselor, a Nationally Certified Counselor, and a Certified Secondary School Counselor.
 Dr. Willow is the past-president of the Pennsylvania Counseling Association (2012-2013).
 Dr. Willow has presented and published in national, regional, and state venues.
 Dr. Willow has accumulated experience in college counseling, school counseling, student personnel, and diversity training.
-She has delivered numerous training programs and conference presentations.
-Her areas of interest include: counselor education and supervision, counseling and spirituality, bereavement, and multicultural issues in counseling.
+Her areas of interest include: counselor education and supervision, counseling and spirituality, bereavement, race and multicultural issues in counseling.